2013 Toyota Prado Review

 2013 Toyota Prado Stability and Handling

 The Toyota Prado J150 has a ground clearance of 220mm(8.67 Inches).
 It is a tall vehicle by all standards and it has a high center of gravity.
 Aggressive driving especially around corners is not advisable(This is a general rule for all 4x4s).
-The VX-L and TZ-G benefit from a raft of stability control sensors and a hydro-pneumatic suspension- KDSS – that lowers the vehicle at speed.
-These models are much more stable and have better handling.
+Some grades benefit from a raft of stability control sensors and a hydro-pneumatic suspension- KDSS – that lowers the vehicle at speed.
+These grades are much more stable and have better handling.
+For more details on this grades refer to the Toyota Prado Buyer’s Guide

 Minor Service: Done at 10,000 km.
 Requires Air Cleaner, Oil Filter, and Engine Oil